Manila, U.S.A., 2019ongoing

 Manilas were established in Missouri, Arkansas, Iowa, Indiana, Kentucky, West Virginia, Tennessee, Colorado, Utah, Arizona and California; the majority of these towns scattered throughout the rural Midwest and South.
 The alternate misspelling “Manilla” was also used.
 Like the status of the former territory of the Philippines, many of these towns are designated as unincorporated areas and quietly declined or became ghost towns after the early 1900s.

+I first located Manila, Missouri in Google Maps when I was trying to determine the distance between St. Louis and Manila, Philippines.
 In Manila, U.S.A., I travel across the United States to document the traces of a forgotten colonial history and my journeys to these places that were not built for Filipinos.

 Manila, West Virginia